1. Introduction

 try {

-final List<CredDefTypes.CredentialDefinition> credentialDefinitions = issuer.getCredentialDefinitions(schemaId);
+final List<CredDefTypes.CredentialDefinition> credentialDefinitions = agent.getCredentialDefinitions(schemaId);

 if (credentialDefinitions.size() > 0) {